databrickslabs/mosaic/docs/source/usage/automatic-sql-registration.rst

 .. warning::
    Issue 297: https://github.com/databrickslabs/mosaic/issues/297
    Since Mosaic V0.3.6 Automatic SQL Registration can fail with the following error message:
-   "java.lang.Exception: spark.databricks.labs.mosaic.tile.api".
+   "java.lang.Exception: spark.databricks.labs.mosaic.raster.api".
 This is due to a missing key in the spark configuration.
 The issue has been fixed since Mosaic V0.3.10.
-For releases between V0.3.6 and V0.3.10 please add the following configuration to your cluster spark configs: (spark.databricks.labs.mosaic.tile.api, "GDAL"), or alternatively in python/scala code: spark.conf.set("spark.databricks.labs.mosaic.tile.api", "GDAL")
+For releases between V0.3.6 and V0.3.10 please add the following configuration to your cluster spark configs: (spark.databricks.labs.mosaic.raster.api, "GDAL"), or alternatively in python/scala code: spark.conf.set("spark.databricks.labs.mosaic.raster.api", "GDAL")